Gavant/react-app-blueprint/README.md

 ## App Blueprint

-TODO - how to develop and contribute to the blueprint itself TODO - delete this section cloned apps
+TODO - how to develop and contribute to the blueprint itself TODO - delete this section when its cloned in real apps